-Therefore, the forensic examination is the first step in determining the compatibility of a combination of durable individual barrel channel marks with other bullets, or with a combination of durable individual barrel survey markings of the experimental weapon.
+Therefore, forensic examination is the first step in determining the compatibility of a combination of durable individual barrel channel marks with other bullets or the combination of durable individual barrel survey markings of the experimental weapon.
 It should also be noted, that when bullets and guns are presented for research, bullets are not compared to the original weapon.
-As Yuri Orlov points out when it is impossible to study the properties of material evidence directly, in this case, comparisons are made with experimental samples taken from the object.
-For example, when identifying a bullet with a firearm, the lead studies are not directly compared to the barrel of the weapon, but rather to the experimental bullets obtained from the weapon (Orlov, 2016, trans.).
-It should also be noted, that in such cases, it is advisable to use bullets of the same manufacturer and material, as removed from the scene (Warlow, 2012).
+Yuri Orlov (2016) mentions that when it is impossible to study the properties of material evidence directly, comparisons are made with experimental samples taken from the object.
+For example, when identifying a bullet with a firearm, the lead studies are not directly compared to the barrel of the weapon, but rather to the experimental bullets obtained from the weapon.
+It should also be noted that in such cases, it is advisable to use bullets of the same manufacturer and material removed from the scene (Warlow, 2012).
 This will facilitate further research for the expert.

-As we have seen, the process of identifying bullets involves a rather complex process in which the coincidences and differences of the general and private marks detected on their surface are determined.
-General marks include lead diameter (caliber), number of fields, direction, the average width of fields, depth of surveys; The angle of inclination of the fields; Location and expression of primary studies arising from the barrel; location.
-Private marks can be thought of as micro-relief in the lead fields and on the entire surface, expressed in the form of fine scratches and grooves.
-And here we really have to agree with Robert Thompson, since the successful completion of this time-consuming task really depends on the knowledge and experience of an expert (Thompson, 2010), but this should not be taken to mean that the expert is an omniscient and omnipotent person.
-I can not agree with the authors who point out that it is possible to identify a weapon with a shotgun bullet, a shot, a pellet, and a plastic container fired from a smoothbore gun. also, some authors consider being a reality, noting that the expert may be asked the question: What time has passed since the last shot (Seleznev & Sysoyev, 2012, trans.)?
+In addition, the process of identifying bullets involves a rather complex process in which the coincidences and differences of the general and private marks detected on their surface are determined.
+General marks include lead diameter (caliber), number of fields, direction, average width of fields, depth of surveys, the angle of inclination of the fields, as well as location and expression of primary studies arising from the barrel.
+On the other hand, private marks can be thought of as micro-relief in the lead fields and on the entire surface, which are expressed in the form of fine scratches and grooves.
+According to Robert Thompson, the successful completion of this timeconsuming task depends on the knowledge and experience of an expert (Thompson, 2010).
+However, this should not be taken to mean that the expert is an omniscient and omnipotent person.
+Some authors point out that it is possible to identify a weapon with a shotgun bullet, a shot, a pellet, and a plastic container fired from a smoothbore gun.
+This, however, is an arguable statement.
+Nevertheless, some authors consider it to be a reality, since the expert may be asked the question: What time has passed since the last shot (Seleznev & Sysovev, 2012)?

-In the book "Criminalistics of Socialist Countries", edited by Professor Koldin (1986), we read: "The ability to identify firearms through shots and pellets has radically changed the tactics and methods of investigating relevant crimes" (p.
+The book "Criminalistics of Socialist Countries" was edited by Professor Koldin (1986) and states that "The ability to identify firearms through shots and pellets has radically changed the tactics and methods of investigating relevant crimes" (p.
 110).
-A similar entry is made in the book Criminalistics, edited by Filipov (2007): "With the development of forensic- ballistic examination methods, there has been the possibility of identifying a smooth-bore firearm with a slug.
+A similar entry is made in the book titled "Criminalistics", which was edited by Filipov (2007): "With the development of forensic-ballistic examination methods, there has been the possibility of identifying a smooth-bore firearm with a slug.
 In the modern period, the possibility has been established and a methodology has been developed for the identification of smooth-bore firearms through pellets and shots" (p.
 90-91).
-The authors talk about the possibility of identifying pellets and shots in the books "Criinalistics" published in Moscow in 2005 and 2018.
-According to the authors, regarding identification issues, the investigator can ask the expert a question: Whether a slug, a shot, a pellet was fired from a this or that weapon (Criminalistics, 2018, trans.)
-(Balashov et al., 2005, trans.).
+The authors discussed the possibility of identifying pellets and shots in the book "Criminalistics", which was published in Moscow between 2005 and 2018.
+According to the authors, regarding identification issues, the investigator can ask the expert a question to examine whether a slug, a shot, or a pellet was fired from a particular weapon (Criminalistics, 2018; Balashov et al., 2005).

-Back in 1972, the American Journal of Criminal Law and Criminology published an article entitled "Identifying shots", where the authors point out that the identification of a shot, fired from a smooth-bore firearm is seen as an unexplained problem.
+Back in 1972, the American Journal of Criminal Law and Criminology published an article titled "Identifying shots", where the authors point out that the identification of a shot fired from a smooth-bore firearm is seen as an unexplained problem.